Benchmarking Sub-Genre Classification For Mainstage Dance Music: Methodology

 All tracks in the dataset are manually annotated with a total of eight distinct labels.
 The first four labels align with those previously defined by the \textit{HouseX} dataset \cite{9980316}.
-To improve classification granularity to a level suitable for covering most contemporary mainstage live sets, we introduce four additional genres.
-Recognizing that certain tracks may exhibit characteristics of multiple genres, we employ soft labeling techniques to add more information to our labels.
-We also show that soft labeling gives better performance than hard 0/1 labels in Sec. \ref{sec:results}.
+To enhance classification granularity to a level suitable for representing most contemporary mainstage live sets played in music festivals, we introduce four additional genres.
+Recognizing that certain tracks may exhibit characteristics of multiple genres, we employ soft labeling techniques to add more information to our labels, which gives better performance than hard 0/1 labeling, as shown in Sec. \ref{sec:results}.